golemfactory/ya-httpx-client/README.md

 # ya-httpx-client

-Communicate with a provider-based http server the way you communicate with any other http server
+Communicate with a provider-based HTTP server the way you communicate with any other HTTP server.

 ## Introduction